 Historians also look at the dynamic of these two cultures through the lens of trade.
 Through the centuries, the relationship certainly wasn’t always antagonistic—they often co-existed peacefully and engaged in mutually beneficial trade.

 For instance, the northern nomads valued grain, textiles, medicines, pottery, and metal tools (including weapons).
 On the other hand, the Chinese lands weren’t well suited for raising horses—essential for mounted cavalry to fight each other as well as the nomads.
-There was also strong Chinese demand for pelts, cattle and sheep.
+There was also a strong Chinese demand for pelts, cattle and sheep.

 However, during periods when trade relations were cut off, the nomads had the option of simply smashing and grabbing.